zhang-hua/cortana-intelligence-interactive-voice-response-bot/Manual Deployment Guide/README.md

 -   Click Next and then select Finish.

 -   The publish folder will have an .exe file, you can install the solution locally using this file.

+    **NOTE: If the publish step fails with an error about path or file name being too long, try copying the [source code](https://github.com/Azure/cortana-intelligence-call-center-solution/tree/master/Manual%20Deployment%20Guide/CI-Callcenterdemo) to a folder with shorter path on disk.
+In C#, fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.**